What do we offer?

 Anna Butterworth – Youth Worker

-KH is one of our young people who is a LAC (Looked after child) and has other obstacles in his life.
-KH is a regular member; although at times can be challenging, but in a good way as he is a kind soul, just a little mischievous at times.
-KH is always happy and participates in all activities and trips.
-TOKKO is a place where he comes to be himself and feel safe where he is not judged in any way but supported with his social and interpersonal skills.
-Working closely with KH carers; TOKKO has enabled KH to remain within his boundaries and to continue to enhance his confidence and self-esteem using a holistic and informal approach.
+Case 1 is one of our young people who is a LAC (Looked after child) and has other obstacles in their life.
+Case 1 is a regular member who often participates in activities and trips.
+TOKKO is a place where they comes to be themselves and feel safe where they are not judged in any way but supported with their social and interpersonal skills.
+Working closely with Case 1 carers; TOKKO has enabled Case 1 to remain within their boundaries and to continue to enhance their confidence and self-esteem using a holistic informal approach.

-CR another one of our young people is a regular member.
-CR has got involved with TOKKO over the past couple of years and now is a member of our Youth Board as well as a keen participant in our Interact group.
-CR has got involved with other projects; he has been our camera-man for MADFest 2016 and he also regular helps out with reception as a volunteer during breaks from college.
-CR is also a volunteer for our Disability project providing peer support to those young people with disabilities attending the group.
-CR is a shining example of the young people who we have at TOKKO and one that is always keen to be involved both as a drop in member and with our other bespoke projects and volunteering.
-CR is able to add this valuable experience to his CV and has started on his own social journey to be able to ‘make his mark.’
+Case 2, another one of our young people is a regular member.
+Case 2 has got involved with TOKKO over the past couple of years and now is a member of our Youth Board as well as a keen participant in our Interact group.
+Case 2 has got involved with other projects; they have been our camera-man for MADFest 2016 and they also regularly help out with reception as a volunteer during breaks from college.
+Case 2 is also a volunteer for our Disability project providing peer support to those young people with disabilities attending the group.
+Case 2 is a shining example of the young people who we have at TOKKO and one that is always keen to be involved both as a drop in member and with our other bespoke projects and volunteering.
+Case 2 is able to add this valuable experience to their CV and has started on their own social journey to be able to ‘make their mark.’